andrewlalis/Gymboard/gymboard-api/README.md

 ## Development

-To ease development, `nl.andrewlalis.gymboard_api.model.SampleDataLoader` will run on startup and populate the database with some sample entities.
+To ease development, `nl.andrewlalis.gymboard_api.util.SampleDataLoader` will run on startup and populate the database with some sample entities.
 You can regenerate this data by manually deleting the database, and deleting the `.sample_data` marker file that's generated in the project directory.

 ## ULIDs